laceto/menswear-fashion-analytics/README.md

 # menswear-fashion-analytics
-this project is about menswear fashion brands and shops
+this project is about menswear fashion brands and shops. the aim of the project is to provide men fashion addicted a useful analytics tool for their wearing experience.

-the load function in base R can be used to load

-load("C:/your_path_to_database/brand_info.Rdata")

-load("C:/your_path_to_database/shop_info.Rdata")